foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab_dsp2.rst

 ARC DSP: Using FXAPI
 =============================

-Lab Objectives
+Purpose
 ------------------------
 - To understand what is ARC Fixed-point API (FXAPI)
 - To learn how to use FXAPI to optimize DSP programs

-Lab Requirements
+Requirements
 ----------------------------
 The following hardware and tools are required: